harshapulikollu/pollution_monitoring_system/README.md

 # ![App logo](https://raw.githubusercontent.com/harshapulikollu/pollution_monitoring_system/master/android/app/src/main/res/mipmap-hdpi/ic_launcher.png) pollution_monitoring_system

-A new Flutter application for [Lovely Professional University](https://www.lpu.in) capstone 2019(course code- CSE445), which monitors the pollution around the location where the device is held and alerts users when there the pollution level is high in that location.
+A new Flutter application for [Lovely Professional University](https://www.lpu.in) capstone 2019(course code- CSE445), which monitors the pollution around the location where the device is held and alerts users when the pollution level is high in that location.
 Users can see the data in real-time through app.
   Developed by [Akshay kumar mishra](https://www.linkedin.com/in/akshay-kumar-mishra-563847116/)(11406923), [Aman prathap singh]()(), [Harsha pulikollu](https://www.linkedin.com/in/harsha-pulikollu/)(11404683), [Prince kumar jha]()(11407392), [veerender]()() under the guidance of Tejinder sir.

 ## Task to be done: